 Chicagobears.com | The Official Website of the Chicago Bears

-Ragone has seven years NFL coaching experience, including spending the 2013 season as the Tennessee Titans quarterbacks coach.
+Dave Ragone is in his fifth season on the Bears staff and his first as pass game coordinator in 2020 after spending the previous four as quarterbacks coach.
+He has eight years NFL coaching experience, including spending the 2013 season as the Tennessee Titans quarterbacks coach.
 He joined the Bears from Washington where he spent the 2015 season as an offensive quality control coach.

-In his second season working with Ragone, QB Mitchell Trubisky earned 2019 Pro Bowl honors after throwing for 3,233 yards with 24 touchdowns in 14 games.
-Trubisky became just the sixth QB in team history to throw for 3,000 yards in a season.
-Also, his four games of a passer rating of at least 120.0 are the most in Bears single-season history and his four games of at least 300 yards passing are tied for the most in club single-season annals.
-Trubisky was named Week 10 NFC Player of the Week after throwing for a career-high 355 yards and three touchdowns while rushing for another score.
-In a Week 4 win over Tampa Bay, Trubisky completed 19 of 26 passes for 354 yards and a career-best 6 touchdown passes – one shy of the NFL and franchise record – for a 154.6 passer rating.
+In his second season working with Ragone, Trubisky earned 2019 Pro Bowl honors after throwing for 3,233 yards with 24 touchdowns in 14 games.
+That year Trubisky became just the sixth quarterback in team history to throw for 3,000 yards in a season.
+His four games with a passer rating of at least 120.0 were the most in Bears single-season history and his four games with at least 300 yards passing tied for the most in club single-season annals.
+Trubisky was named Week 10 NFC Player of the Week after throwing for a career-high 355 yards and three touchdowns against the Lions while rushing for another score.
+In a Week 4 win over Tampa Bay, Trubisky completed 19 of 26 passes for 354 yards and a career-best six touchdown passes – one shy of the NFL and franchise record – for a 154.6 passer rating.
 His efforts earned him NFL FedEx Air Player of the Week honors.

-In 2017, Mitchell Trubisky went 4-8 in his 12 starts as a rookie under Ragone's watch.
-He set Bears rookie records with 2,193 passing yards and 196 completions and rushed for 248 yards and two touchdowns.
-He averaged 182.8 passing yards per game while completing 59.4 percent of his throws.
-Through his final five games, Trubisky completed more than 67 percent of his passes, which was 5th best in the NFL.
+In 2017, Trubisky set Bears rookie records with 2,193 passing yards and 196 completions.
+Through his final five games, Trubisky completed more than 67 percent of his passes, fifth best in the NFL during that span.

 Prior to joining the Bears, Ragone worked on an offensive coaching staff that helped Redskins quarterback Kirk Cousins to the fifth-highest passer rating in the NFL (101.6), including a 29:11 touchdown to interception ratio and an NFL-best 69.8 completion percentage in 2005.